Guanajuato (city): Mummies

 Although only one out of every 100 bodies interred in the cemetery became naturally mummified, the concentration of this phenomenon has led to theories about how they have come about.
-Some believe that they are the result of people who had been buried alive, after mistakenly declared dead.
+Some believe that they are the result of people who had been buried alive, after being mistakenly declared dead.
 These people, according to belief, died of desperation and asphyxiation and as a sign of their pain, convert into mummies.
-More commonly, it is likely the result of Guanjuato's altitude or the abundance of minerals in the soil.
+More commonly, it is likely the result of Guanajuato's altitude or the abundance of minerals in the soil.
 However, all of the mummified remains were found in the cemetery's above ground cement crypts, not in underground graves.
 Researchers believe the phenomenon is due to the warm, dry climate of the area, which dried out the bodies rapidly.

 One of the main reasons for the mummies’ fame in Mexico is the 1972 film El Santo contra las momias de Guanajuato, which featured Mexico's most famous lucha libre wrestler, El Santo, as well as two others called Blue Demon and Mil Máscaras.
 In this movie, the mummies are reanimated by a wrestler known as “Satán” and El Santo fights to defeat them.
 It was filmed in the Guanajuato cemetery and has since become a cult classic.

 A mayor of the city, Dr. Eduardo Hicks, initiated the Guanajuato Mummy Research Project in 2007 to increase knowledge and awareness of the specimens.
 They have since been extensively studied in Mexico and the United States.
 The study has found evidence of medical conditions such as rheumatoid arthritis, extreme anemia lung damage from smoke inhalation and tuberculosis.
 Some of the research looked into the folklore surrounding a number of the mummies such as the man with a misshapen face thought to have been caused by a mortal blow, a woman who was supposedly hanged by her husband and a woman who is thought to have been buried alive.
 No scientific evidence has been found to support the last two stories.
 Without records, it is not possible to know exactly when some mummies died.
 Carbon 14 cannot help because it has a margin of error of 50 years and it is already known that the mummies died between 1850 and 1950.
 In 2009, 36 of the mummies were displayed for the first time outside of Mexico, at the Detroit Science Center in the United States as part of a tour to last until 2012.
 They have been the focus of a National Geographic documentary series called "The Mummy Road Show," which covered 18 of the mummies.